 The FPSWs are primary caregivers who have "lived-experience" of being actively involved in raising a child or youth who experiences emotional, behavioral, mental health and/or substance use challenges.
-This includes children and youth with neurobiological differences as well as those diagnosed with a serious emotional disorder or a substance use disorder.
-FPSWs have experience navigating childserving systems and have received specialized training to empower other families who are raising children or youth with similar experiences.
+This includes children and youth with impairment in everyday adaptive functioning in comparison to an individual's age-, gender- and sociocultural matched peers. as well as those diagnosed with a serious emotional disorder or a substance use disorder.
+FPSWs have experience navigating child-serving systems and have received specialized training to empower other families who are raising children or youth with similar experiences.
 FPSWs use a strengths-based and culturally sensitive approach that recognizes the individual child, youth and family identity, cultural history, life experiences, beliefs, and preferences.